Travelling to Australia

 As the world climate warmed and glaciers melted, oceans gradually rose to their current level and the land bridges to New Guinea and Tasmania were cut.
 Corals colonised a flooded coastal plain, forming the Great Barrier Reef of Queensland.

 Ancient plants still grow in the wild.
 Pressure on native habitats from agriculture and introduced pests like the fox and rabbit have resulted in extinctions of some native species in the past 200 years.
 Australia now has a strong scientific and legal framework to deal with these issues.
 Australians care about their unique environment.

-For more information on Australian environment, please visit the Australian Department of the Environment and Energy.
+For more information on Australian environment, please visit the Australian Government Department of the Environment and Energy.

 Overseas Driver Licences